dancooke/bioio/README.md

 # Bioio

-Bioio is a small, fast, C++11 library for FASTA and FASTQ IO.
+Bioio is a small, fast, C++11 library for FASTA/Q I/O.

-Template methods allow IO into any continuous containers (e.g. std::vector and std::string).
+Template methods allow any contiguous containers (e.g. std::vector and std::string).

 fasta.cpp is a simple command line application that uses bioio to fetch subsequences from a fasta file.
 It can be compiled with `make`, and is used like